-I agree with George Monbiot’s comment on the cover of Kate Raworth’s book: “I believe ‘Doughnut Economics’ will change the world.”
-But as the proverbial midget on a giant’s shoulders may I suggest a couple of crucial additions?
+George Monbiot comments on the cover of Kate Raworth’s book: “I believe ‘Doughnut Economics’ will change the world.”
+As the proverbial midget on a giant’s shoulders I suggest crucial additions as a catalyst for the necessary mind set change.

 Two previous books,’Prosperity without Growth’ (Earthscan, 2009) by Tim Jackson, and ‘Enough is Enough’ (Routledge 2013) by Rob Dietz and Dan O’Neill, paved the way for this breakthrough.
 Both give a coherent view of how a steady state economy could be function, and how the transition could be managed.
 I was guided through this scary paradigm shift in the 1970s by an early edition of Herman Daly’s ‘Steady State Economics’.